 Safety

-In our opinion, as most parks and reserves in South Africa, Timbavati is a safe place.
-However, when visiting towns and cities in South Africa, normal safety precautions should be taken.
+In our opinion, Timbavati Nature Reserve, like most safari destinations in South Africa, is a safe place to visit.
+However, when visiting towns and cities, you should take normal safety precautions.
 Read ‘Cities & Urban Areas: Safety Precautions’ below for more information.
-When following these precautions, you shouldn’t have any crime issues during your holiday.
+By following these, you are unlikely to have any crime-related issues during your holiday.

 - General Travel Safety Precautions